 Tips for Choosing a Leopard Gecko Morph

-Deciding on what type of leopard gecko morph can be a bit stressful because there are so many cool options.
 The very first step is to make sure you only make your purchase from a reputable breeder.
-Spend a few minutes looking online for reviews, see if they have been in business for awhile, and just try to get a feel for how they handle their company and reptiles.
+Spend a few minutes looking online for reviews, see if they have been in business for a while, and just try to get a feel for how they handle their company and reptiles.

 You might need to decide on the type of morph you want first though as some breeders specialize in specific morphs.